SimonLuder/FHNW_deep_learning_FS22/README.md

 # Deep Learning Trainingscenter

 This repository serves as a collection for exercises on which I have been working on during the 4 ECTS module `deep learning` at the bachelor degree course in [Data Science at FHNW](https://www.fhnw.ch/en/degree-programmes/engineering/bsc-data-science).
+Part of the assessment for this course was the submission of two small projects which are listed below.

 ## Structure
 - Task 1: Image classification using MLP's and CNN's